ColinMcArthur85/four-card-feature/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.

 ### Screenshot